 This helpful guide provides everything you need to know about pensions in Luxembourg, incluidng the conditions and processes for claiming one.

-With one of the best healthcare systems in Europe, and no restrictions on foreigners getting a mortgage, Luxembourg is a desirable country to settle down in or spend your retirement.
+With Luxembourg’s healthcare system being one of the best in Europe, and no restrictions on foreigners getting a mortgage in Luxembourg, the Grand Duchy is a desirable country to settle down in or spend your retirement.
 Claiming pensions in Luxembourg should be possible for anyone who lives or works in the country; regardless of whether you are a native.
 Certain conditions apply, however, and the amount you are entitled to receive varies.

 If you’re not covered by the pension scheme in Luxembourg, it may be possible to transfer an international pension.
 One way to do this is via an offshore pension scheme.
 This helpful guide explains everything you need to know about pensions in Luxembourg, including the following topics: